485 homes (313 market rent and 172 affordable rent)

 - A combination of shops, restaurants and leisure facilities, with existing shopping centre independent traders getting first right of refusal to return to the affordable retail spaces.
 We will also be introducing new businesses to Elephant and Castle.

-- A state of the art new home for the University of the Arts’, London College of Communications to continue their long established presence in the Elephant and Castle and offer a public facing building to welcome in the local community to their spectacular exhibitions and end of year shows.
+- A state of the art new home for London College of Communication, UAL, to continue their long established presence in Elephant and Castle and offer a public facing building to welcome in the local community to their spectacular exhibitions and end of year shows.

 - Major improvements in transport infrastructure with; a new entrance to the Northern Line Underground providing both escalator and lift access and designed to safeguard for any future Bakerloo line extension.
 Step free access between the Overground Rail and Underground stations at street level.

-- New London streets and a central court open for access 24hrs.
+- New London streets and a central court open to the public.

-High quality public realm - 27 trees to be retained or newly planted
+High quality public realm - including 27 trees to be retained or newly planted

 New tube station